Paula Deen catches heat for Twitter photo of son in 'brownface'

 The Twitter photo was posted on Tuesday under the hashtag #transformationtuesday, which celebrates change and invites posts ranging from changing the world to changing your hair color - or, in Bobby Deen’s case, skin color.

 Paula and Bobby Deen were dressed as Lucy and Ricky Ricardo from “I Love Lucy.”
 The younger Deen was wearing makeup to make his face look darker, as well as eyebrow pencil and slicked-back blackened hair.
-Desi Arnaz, a Cuban-born bandleader who was Lucille Ball’s real-life husband, played Ricky Ricardo in the “Lucy” show.
+Ricky Ricardo, a Cuban bandleader, played himself in the “Lucy” show.

 “Paula immediately had this picture taken down as soon as she saw the post and apologizes to all who were offended,” the statement said.
 “As such, Paula Deen Ventures has terminated their relationship with this Social Media Manager.”